TalkControl/talk-control-revealjs-extensions/docs/code.md

 In addition to what RevealJS offers : [RevealJS code features](https://revealjs.com/code/)

-Default theme applyed by TalkControl is `a11y-light`;
+Default theme applied by TalkControl is `a11y-light`;

 ![](./imgs/code-light.png)

 ## Switch to dark background slides

-In this mode, the theme applyed is `a11y-dark`
+In this mode, the theme applied is `a11y-dark`

 ![](./imgs/code-dark.png)

 ## Light slide with dark code background

-In this mode, the theme applyed is `a11y-dark`
+In this mode, the theme applied is `a11y-dark`

 ![](./imgs/code-light-dark.png)